-10. Describe the strategies and services that will be utilized to strengthen linkages between the one-stop delivery system and unemployment insurance programs.
+c.
+Strategies to strengthen linkages between the one-stop delivery system and unemployment insurance programs.

 Many individuals visiting the AJC system are those who are receiving or seeking to receive Unemployment Insurance (UI) benefits, need assistance understanding eligibility and requirements, and attend Re-Employment Services (RES) sessions.
 DWD Job Service staff assist individuals in workshops, the resource room and/or one-on-one meetings.
 DWD Job Service staff and EMI's Rapid Response staff collaborate to present Onsite Information Sessions which include information about the dislocated worker program, JCW, health insurance programs, Veteran's benefits, and Unemployment Insurance (UI), onsite hiring events, and other activities/resources to businesses experiencing a layoff, reduction of workforce, or closure.
 This partnership helps individuals problem-solve immediate issues, before referring someone directly to UI or other resources, and assists those wishing to explore further job training or a career change.